 - Garden Forks make great decompacting tools.
 Use them regularly on hard areas that form on trafficked areas of the lawn.

 - Be aware of Insect pests and their breeding cycle.
-There are ideal times to spray for them.
+There are ideal times to pray for them.
 The timing of the spray is critical for eradication.
-Contact us for more details about the pests that are likely to be in your area and their life cycles.
+Contact us for more details about the likely pests in your area and their life cycles.

-- You can’t burn the leaf with fresh water even in the midday sun unless it ponds and the water temperature rises to a level that cooks the lawn.
-Some recycled and bore waters with high chloride and salt levels can cause burning on hot days so apply recycled water before sunrise and after sunset to avoid this problem.
+- You can’t burn the leaf with fresh water even in the midday sun unless it’s ponds and the water temperature rises to a level that cooks the lawn.
+Some recycled and bore waters with high chloride and salt levels can cause burning on hot days, so apply recycled water before sunrise and after sunset to avoid this problem.